leozc/docker_linkerd/README.md

 ## linkerd web interface
 http://localhost:9990/

-# (Non-scientific) Load test
+# Load test (Non-scientific-works-on-my-machine version)
-Each of the following test has been repeated 3 times and pick the medium.
+Each of the following test has been repeated 3 times and the medium is picked.
 ## Direct
 > wrk -c 10 -d 60s -t 10 --latency -H 'Host: nginx_1' http://localhost:8001
 ```